Ring Road (Cairo)

-The Cairo Ring Road is the most important freeway of the Greater Cairo metropolitan area in Egypt.
-The ring road encircles large parts of the cities of Cairo and Giza, including Cairo International Airport.
+The Cairo Ring Road is a 100km long ring road that encircles most of the contiguous metropolitan area of the cities of Cairo, Giza and Shubra Al-Kheima, in the Greater Cairo region in Egypt.

 Construction began in the late 1980s.
-It was originally planned to surround the greater Cairo region in 3 of its 4 sides, but part of the road remains unbuilt because the original route took it very near the Giza pyramids, an area which has been on the UNESCO's World Heritage List since 1979.
+It was originally planned to surround the Greater Cairo region from three of its four sides, but part of the road remains unbuilt because the original route took it very near the Giza pyramids, an area which has been on the UNESCO's World Heritage List since 1979.
 It had two purposes: stopping the urbanization of arable lands, and reducing Cairo's traffic.

-In the early 2000s planning for a regional ring road commenced, enclosing the larger metropolitan area including El Shorouk, New Cairo and Helwan in the Cairo Governorate, Obour in the Qalyubia Governorate and 6th of October in the Giza Governorate, with some 200 kilometers of the eastern and southern part of the regional ring road finished.
+In the early 2000s, planning for a regional ring road commenced, enclosing the larger metropolitan area including El Shorouk, New Cairo and Helwan in the Cairo Governorate, Obour in the Qalyubiyya Governorate and 6th of October in the Giza Governorate, which was completed in 2018.

 History

 There were three master plans for the urban development of Cairo, in 1956, 1970 and 1983.
-Ring Road first appeared in the second plan as a beltway encompassing 3 of the 4 sides of the Greater Cairo region, and linking all the 16 administrative regions that the plan created.
+The Ring Road first appeared in the second plan as a beltway encompassing the eastern (Cairo) sector of the Greater Cairo region, and linking all the 16 administrative regions that the plan created.
 In the third master plan, approved in 1984 under the government of Hosni Mubarak and in collaboration with France, it appeared as a 73 km long beltway.
 It would connect the new 16 administrative regions of the city and would isolate them from the rural areas.

 It was left unfinished due to part of the road passing too near the Pyramids of Giza (see other section in this article).
 The Egyptian government planned to close it by building a road over the Marioteya waterway.